EHC-MM: Embodied Holistic Control for Mobile Manipulation: EXPERIMENTS

 \textbf{Experimental Protocol.} We conduct this performance test in the simulation.
 We introduce different levels of noise to various joints, as shown in Table \ref{tab:noise}.
 In this task, the robot is asked to reach the random 50 points in sequence.

 \textbf{Results and Analysis.} We compared \textbf{NEO(c)}, \textbf{NEO(e)}, and \textbf{EHC}.
 In each set of experiments, the three approaches individually reached the same 50 random points.
 We conducted a total of 10 sets of experiments, thereby each method approaching 500 random points.
 The results of the experiment are displayed in the Table \ref{tab:sim}.
-We find that our approach aligns with the DMCG principle, prioritizing base movement for navigation at a distance and arm manipulation for grasping or approaching tasks at close range.
+We find that our approach aligns with the DMCG principle, prioritizing mobile base for moving at a distance, and robot arm for manipulation at close range.
 Additionally, due to the uncertainty associated with randomly generated points, some target poses may be challenging to reach.
 Hence, we set a maximum time limit of 30 seconds for each approach attempt.
 Otherwise, it is considered as a failure.
 Our method's ability to coordinate movements and manipulation enables the robot to reach the desired target pose in a shorter time, resulting in fewer failures.